tan-yong-sheng/miniflux-mcp/docs/specification.md

     ]'
 ```

-Important flow dependency:
-- `searchFeedsByCategory` requires a numeric `category_id`.
-If your input is a category name, first invoke `resolveCategoryId(category_name)` to obtain the `category_id`.
-Only skip this step if the user explicitly provided a numeric `category_id`.
+Important: `searchFeedsByCategory` requires a numeric `category_id`; obtain it by listing categories first.

 ### 3) Get Details of a Single Feed
 Ref: Get Feed